 Obama Baits the Dependency Trap

 A stated goal of the program is to eliminate the stigma of getting a free lunch.
-But that stigma is one of the only things separating dignified free people from wretched government dependants.
-There is a lot of gray in between, but the Obama program would take students from a young age and nudge them in the wrong direction.
+But that stigma is one of the only things separating dignified free people from government dependants.
+The Obama program would take students from a young age and nudge them in the wrong direction, into the embrace of the welfarw state.

 Here's how the program works: if 40% of students at a school qualify for public assistance, then every student in the school will get free food.
 That's free breakfast, lunch, and a snack.
 If that sounds like arbitrary welfare waste, it is.
 Sixty percent of the student body could be above the poverty line, ineligible for welfare, or even upper-class -- it doesn't matter.
 Every student magically becomes entitled.